reycuba0918/Boolean-Algebra/README.md

 # Boolean Algebra
 A Python library designed for performing Boolean arithmetic.
-It includes classes that allow you to evaluate Boolean constant expressions and generate truth tables from any Boolean expression.
+It includes classes for, evaluating Boolean constant expressions and generating truth tables from a given Boolean expression.

 ## Class Boolean_Constant_Expresssion